chitkarian-19/Message-Board/README.md

   10.You could see the data info through cmd prompt or "http://localhost/phpmysql/{FILE_NAME}/admin.php" (here file name is "Hackathon final").

-                 How to use it
+  🔗 How to use it
 1.There is an admin page "http://localhost/phpmysql/{FILE_NAME}/admin.php" you can viwe the user list.

-2. It is an interactive way to interact with students and alumni and event they can interact among themselves via messaging.
+2. It is an nice way to interact with students and alumni and event they can interact among themselves via messaging.

-3. There is logina and signin feature
+3. There is login and signin feature

 4. There is a static user profile template also.